-OMAHA (DTN) -- Drought damage to Brazil's corn crop and U.S. rain targeting the eastern Midwest are the primary weather features for the commodity market's attention Tuesday.
+OMAHA (DTN) -- Damaging drought in Brazil and rain chances for the U.S. northern Plains are the primary weather features for the commodity market's attention Thursday.

 Bryce Anderson can be reached at email@example.com

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.